sternerr/fitnesstracker/README.md

-# University Project - Fitness Tracker
+# Fitness Tracker

-CS | IOS Development | Jan - Mars, 2025

-## Overview

-This is a Fitness Tracker application developed as part of a university course group project.
-The app us built using Swift and SwiftUI, providing an interface for tracking workouts and goals.
+A simple, focused fitness tracker for iOS — built for speed, clarity, and clean progress tracking.

+## Why this fitness tracker?
+For our university iOS development course, we wanted to build something functional and fast — a fitness tracker that actually feels good to use.
+Sometimes you just want to log your workout, track your goals, and move on.
+FitTrack makes that easy with a clean design, smooth experience, and no clutter.

 ## Features
   - Track daily workouts
   - Set fitness goals and track progress
-  - Visualize data with charts and graphs
+  - Visualize data with charts

 ## Technologies Used
   - Swift